Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 Let’s look at two examples to better illustrate what we mean by trading edges:

-The end of the month anomaly is not a trading strategy on its own.
+The turn of the month anomaly is not a trading strategy on its own.
 But it’s an edge that gives you an excellent starting point to develop a complete strategy with entry, exit, and risk management.
 Thus, a complete trading strategy is a bit more complicated than an edge.

-The mean reversion trading edge in stocks:
+The mean reversion trading edge in stocks

 For over two decades, the stock market has shown strong mean-reverting tendencies.
 An opposite reaction has usually followed any sharp fall or rise.
 That is not a trading strategy, but it’s an edge you can develop into a strategy.
 A perfect example of such strategies can be found here: